 - Select a platform.
 Make sure your chosen social media platform fits your content type and is frequented by your main demographics.

 - Maintain constant engagement.
 Stay ahead of the curve with the right content marketing strategy.
-You can use tools such as Loomly or Hootsuite to plan and schedule posts.
+Use tools such as Loomly or Hootsuite to plan and schedule posts.

 - Start networking.
-Actively pitch to brands and fellow influencers for partnership and collaborations.
-If you don’t know where to start, join an influencer network like Collabfluence or The Room.
+Actively pitch to brands and fellow influencers for partnerships and collaborations.
+If you aren’t sure where to start, join an influencer network like Collabfluence or The Room.

-Dropshipping is a cost-effective business model that lets you profit from reselling other people’s products without dealing with inventory management and shipping.
+Dropshipping is a cost-effective side hustle idea.
+It lets you make money online by selling products without dealing with inventory management and shipping.

-Identify what commodities are currently in demand to find products that sell.
-Alternatively, opt for high-value items that are less popular but have a dedicated market, such as hobby products and handmade crafts.
-Don’t forget to pay close attention to trends as well.
+Identify current trending products to sell.
+Alternatively, opt for niche, high-value items, such as hobbyist products and handmade crafts.
+Don’t forget to pay close attention to general eCommerce trends as well.

-Once you’ve decided on a niche and products, secure a reliable supplier.
+Once you’ve decided on a niche and which products to sell, secure a reliable supplier.
 To narrow down the options, evaluate them based on price, manufacturing resources, delivery time, and service quality.